benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 yMax = []
 sameMax = []

+# Find and group PUA category
 for myFont in Glyphs.fonts:
     for myGlyph in myFont.glyphs:
         if myGlyph.category == "Private Use":
         	PUAglyphs.append(myGlyph)
     print "PUAglyphs collected."

+# Sort by width or height or square
 for eachGlyph in PUAglyphs:
 	for layer in eachGlyph.layers:
 		if layer.bounds.size.width > layer.bounds.size.height: